-Drug addict, drug addict, drug addict, drug addict, drug addict, drug addict, drug addict, drug addict, drug addict,.
+Drug addict, drug addict, drug addict, drug addict, drug addict, drug addict, drug addict, drug addict, drug addict.
 Last week, The Associated Press took an important step in that direction.
 The new edition of his widely used AP Stylebook states that “addicted” should no longer be used as a noun.
 Instead, he says, choose phrases such as if you were an addict, people with a heroin addiction or who used drugs.

 In short, separate the person from the disease.
 Of course, there are much more serious forms of addiction.
 The word addict is often used to refer to someone who is addicted to drugs.
 Even good things can make you addicted.